marianpadron/ShapesPhotoAlbum/README.md

 image toggle and selecting functionality.

-This project was developed with **MODEL-VIEW-CONTROLLER** design pattern and relies extensively on an **OBJECT ORIENTED DESIGN** to facilitate the implementations of each program component.
+This project was developed with **MODEL-VIEW-CONTROLLER** design pattern and relies extensively on an **OBJECT-ORIENTED DESIGN** to facilitate the implementations of each program component.
 The program was delivered based on a rubric, and all classes and elements of the model were tested extensively using **JUNIT**.

 <p align="center">